 When I put this book together, there was no plan or intention on how I would deliver it.
 There was just a feeling inside telling me that I needed to bring it along for the trip to Chicago to see Steven Tyler in his summer concert, Out On A Limb.
 Never in my wildest dreams could I imagine how the night would end or how moved Steven would be by my little book.

-This idea to create a series of books that I named “SASSAFRASSEEE" began about four years ago and was inspired by what I call Steven’s "visual texture" -- the colors, patterns and in his terms “the-what-it-is-ness” of his design style and of course his iconic scarves .
+This idea to create a series of books that I named “SASSAFRASSEEE" began about four years ago and was inspired by what I call Steven’s "visual texture" -- the colors, patterns,“the-what-it-is-ness” of his design style and of course, his iconic scarves .
 I wanted to create a visual explosion of color and pattern, making it a feast for the eyes and hopefully bring some joy into the world.
 I also wanted to make the little books more functional than my regular art-based pieces.
 A gratitude journal with seven pocket pages and a small note card tucked into each pocket to record a word of thankfulness for the day seemed like a good direction.
 This was the very first journal in the series and I titled it, “SASSAFRASSEEE #1”.

-The pages are created from 1/4” strips of patterned papers glued down to a whole sheet.
-Then the striped sheets are cut into small book pages to be folded and then stitched together into a book form.
-I placed a piece of decorative washi tape along the fold to reinforce the edge and colorful ribbon and fibers are tied to the spine binding.
+The pages are created from 1/4” strips of patterned papers glued down to a base sheet.
+Then the striped sheets are cut into small book pages to be folded and then stitched together into book form.
+I placed a piece of decorative washi tape along the fold to reinforce the edge and colorful ribbon and fibers are attached to the spine binding.
 The cover was kept simple with an interesting dimensional element added to it.

 There is a niche inside the back cover to house a dimensional embellishment and gel medium stenciling added some texture to the back cover itself.